 One of the primary functions of national governments is to provide for the common defense of the nation.
-Today, this requires having a standing army which involves expenses for salaries, supplies, training and housing.
+Today, this requires having a standing army which involves expenses for salaries, supplies, equipment, training and housing.
 This also includes the expenses for research and development of new technologies and weapons.
-According to the Tax Policy Center, military spending accounted for 20.5 percent of all United States discretionary expenditures in 2008.
+According to the Tax Policy Center, military spending accounted for approximately 50 percent of all United States discretionary expenditures in 2015.

 Funding Government Programs